GauriSpears/DotNetCoreHost4Delphi/README.md

 destructor TNetCoreObject.Destroy;
 begin
-  // Aqui seria ideal ter um método para liberar o objeto no lado .NET
+  // Here, it would be ideal to have a method to release the object on the .NET side.
-  // mas usaremos o garbage collector dele por enquanto inherited;
+  // but we'll use its garbage collector for now. inherited;
 end;